 I understand a wee bit about these things now; one can get a certain ways just by getting used to ``tensor'', since the rest of the weird connectives are defined in terms of this one and the familiar ones.
 (I won't worry about the ``\(!\)'' here.)
 One key idea, which finally penetrated my thick skull, is that there is a good reason why ``tensor'' does not satisfy the following deduction rule so characteristic of ``and'':

-meaning: if from the set of premisses \(S\) we can deduce \(p\), and from \(S\) we can also deduce \(q\), then from \(S\) we can deduce \(p\&q\).
-The point is that in linear logic one should not think of \(S\) as a \emph{set} of premisses, but rather as a \textbf{multiset}, meaning that the same premiss can appear twice.
-The idea is that if we use one premiss in \(S\) to deduce something, we *use it up*, and we can only use it again if \(S\) has several copies of that premiss in it.
+meaning: if from the set of premises \(S\) we can deduce \(p\), and from \(S\) we can also deduce \(q\), then from \(S\) we can deduce \(p\&q\).
+The point is that in linear logic one should not think of \(S\) as a \emph{set} of premises, but rather as a \textbf{multiset}, meaning that the same premise can appear twice.
+The idea is that if we use one premise in \(S\) to deduce something, we \emph{use it up}, and we can only use it again if \(S\) has several copies of that premise in it.
 As they say, linear logic is ``resource-sensitive'' (which is apparently why computer scientists like it).
-So the idea is that in linear logic, means something like ``from the premisses \(S\) one can deduce \(p\) if one feels like it, or alternatively one can deduce \(q\) if one feels like it, but not necessarily both''at once``, since there may not be enough copies of the premisses to do that.''
-On the other hand, is stronger, since it means something like ``from the premisses \(S\) one can deduce both \(p\) and \(q\) at once, since there are enough copies of all the premisses in \(S\) to do it.''
+So the idea is that in linear logic, means something like ``from the premises \(S\) one can deduce \(p\) if one feels like it, or alternatively one can deduce \(q\) if one feels like it, but not necessarily both at once, since there may not be enough copies of the premises to do that.''
+On the other hand, is stronger, since it means something like ``from the premises \(S\) one can deduce both \(p\) and \(q\) at once, since there are enough copies of all the premises in \(S\) to do it.''
 Thus ``\(\&\)'' satisfies the above deduction rule in linear logic just as in classical logic, but ``tensor'' does not; instead, it satisfies